stixxnicky-lpa/loveparentingandautism/_posts/2025-06-07-autism-explained-what-nobody-tells-you-at-diagnosis.md

 You are not alone in this.
 This community exists for you.
 Come back whenever you need it. 💙

+### Related Reads

+- **[PDA: A Parent's Guide](/blog/2026/07/03/pda-parents-guide/)** — a closer look at one profile you'll hear about often.
+- **[What's Asperger's?
+A Friendly Guide for the Rest of Us](/blog/2026/06/16/whats-aspergers-a-friendly-guide-for-the-rest-of-us/)** — untangling a term that still confuses people.

 ---

 *Nicky Stixx is the author of [Love, Parenting & Autism](https://www.amazon.co.uk/dp/B0GN7ZH59Z), available on Amazon in paperback and Kindle.
 She is the neurotypical heart of a neurodiverse family, writing the honest truth of this life for over two decades.*